TommyDzh/TommyDzh.github.io/_books/three_keys.md

 ---
 layout: book-review
-title: History in Three Keys: The Boxers as Event, Experience, and Myth
+title: History in Three Keys, The Boxers as Event, Experience, and Myth
 author: Paul A. Cohen
 cover: assets/img/book_covers/three_keys.jpg
 # olid: OL43499941M # use Open Library ID to fetch cover (if no `cover` is provided)